Medical Terminologies MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with a description for the single parameter 'rxcui'.
-The tool description does not add additional semantic meaning beyond the schema, so baseline score of 3 is appropriate.
+The single parameter rxcui has schema coverage 100% with pattern and description.
+The description does not add extra detail about the parameter beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.